REACH Action Space

 Want to see what change looks like?
 Browse these initiatives and get inspired!

-Rural communities are rich learning environments for health professional students.
-The ROPE website provides students with resources to help them prepare for a placement in a rural or remote area of BC.
+Rural and remote communities in BC are rich learning environments for health professional students, and the ROPE website provides students with resources to help them prepare for a placement in a rural/remote community.

 There are a number of health professional programs that are distributed throughout BC to train students from and for underserved and rural communities.